gateio/gateapi-nodejs/docs/MultiCollateralLoanApi.md

 client.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

 const api = new GateApi.MultiCollateralLoanApi(client);
-const type = "collateral"; // string | Currency type: collateral - Collateral currency, borrow - Borrowing
+const type = "collateral"; // string | Currency type: collateral - Collateral currency, borrow - Borrowing.
-const currency = "BTC"; // string | When it is a collateral currency, multiple currencies can be passed separated by commas;when it is a borrowing currency, only one currenc api.listUserCurrencyQuota(type, currency)
+const currency = "BTC"; // string | When it is a collateral currency, multiple currencies can be passed separated by commas; when it is a borrowing currency, only one currency can be passedseparated by commas; when it is a borrowing currency, only one currency can be passedseparated by commas; when it is a borrowing currency, only one commas; when it is a borrowing currency, only one currency can be passed api.listUserCurrencyQuota(type, currency)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),
          error => console.error(error));